---- the question asked of all customers by the employee cashiers at CSUN Sierra Center
+---the question asked of all customers by the employee cashiers at CSUN Sierra Center

-"At each stage in the process, ask the question 'why' five times." --- Taiichi Ohno (1912-1990)
+---Taiichi Ohno (1912-1990)

 Goal:

 I want you to reflect briefly on a substantive issue germane to this class, and I want to capture a small writing sample from each of you.
 This assignment is straightforward.